frankNowinski/frankNowinski.github.io/_posts/2016-05-12-getting-a-users-top-artists-using-spotifys-api.md

 To integrate Spotify’s API into your app add `gem 'rspotify'` to your Gemfile and run `bundle`.

-In order to access a users Spotify account we’ll need to obtain an access token which can be accomplished by configuring the following two files.
+In order to access a users Spotify account you’ll need to obtain an access token, provided by Spotify, that gives you permission to receive sensitive user information.
+This can be accomplished by configuring the following two files.
 In `application.rb` add:

 {% highlight ruby linenos %}
 RSpotify::authenticate(ENV["SPOTIFY_CLIENT"], ENV["SPOTIFY_SECRET"])